-VANCOUVER — Merran Smith, executive director at Clean Energy Canada, made the following statement in response to the federal NDP’s newly unveiled climate plan:
+VANCOUVER — Merran Smith, executive director at Clean Energy Canada, made the following statement in response to the federal NDP’s newly unveiled climate plan.
+Clean Energy Canada will be responding to every federal party’s climate plan as they’re released.

 “The NDP’s new climate plan helps sets the stage for an election in which three parties now have serious plans to tackle climate change.
 This is the political debate that needs to be front and centre in Canada, a debate over the best ways to fight climate change, over ramping up ambition—rather than the current headline-dominating fight to make pollution free again.